ImDarla/gw2stacks_blish/README.md

 ## Q&A
 >The initial loading takes a long time

-Despise only requesting the minimum amount of information to the API, the bucket structure of blishhud api calls might delay requests by some time.
+Despite only requesting the minimum amount of information to the API, the bucket structure of blishhud api calls might delay requests by some time.

 >The module seems frozen